SimonEismann/FunctionsAndWorkflows/README.md

 # FunctionsAndWorkflows
-The code for the functions and workflows used in our manuscript "Predicting the Costs of Serverless Workflows"
+The code for the functions and workflows used in our manuscript "Predicting the Costs of Serverless Workflows".

 ## Functions
 The five folders correspond to the functions Text2Speech, Profanity-Detection, Conversion, Censor and Compression.
 Each function consists of a main.py containing the function code and a requrements.txt that specifies the required python libraries.
 These files can be deployed using the Google Cloud UI.
 During our experimentation, each function was deployed with 512 MB.